 - Quit smoking

 - Take care of your feet and examine it regularly to avoid complications

 - Wear comfortable footwear

-In case of neuropathic ulcers, care must be taken to avoid the development of another ulcer by wearing the correct and comfortable footwear.
-Frequent skin examinations helps in avoiding the risks associated with neuropathic ulcers.
+In the case of neuropathic ulcers, care must be taken to avoid the development of another ulcer by wearing the correct and comfortable footwear.
+Frequent skin examinations help in avoiding the risks associated with neuropathic ulcers.

-In case of vascular and ischemic ulcers, you must consult the vascular surgeons to determine the extent of damage caused and whether surgery is necessary.
-In few rare cases partial amputation of the limb is also required.
+In the case of vascular and ischemic ulcers, you must consult the vascular surgeons to determine the extent of damage caused and whether surgery is necessary.
+In a few rare cases, partial amputation of the limb is also required.

 You need to clean the wounds by using antiseptic or superoxide solution and synthetic dressing is applied to ensure a moist environment is maintained.
 The dressing of the wound also depends on the type of ulcers and the stage of healing.